Rajput Regiment: 1962 Sino-Indian War

-Two Rajput battalions witnessed some heavy fighting in the North-East Frontier Agency (NEFA) in 1962.
-2 Rajput, under the command of Lt.
+Two Rajput battalions experienced intense fighting in the North-East Frontier Agency (NEFA) in 1962.
+The 2nd Rajput Battalion, under the command of Lt.
 Col. M.S.
-Rikh, were at Walong in early 1962 and were moved to the banks of the Namka Chu river by 10 October as a part of 7 Infantry Brigade.
-The brigade was stretched on a twelve-mile front along the Namka Chu, with the marching time from one end to the other being five days.
+Rikh, was stationed at Walong in early 1962 and was relocated to the banks of the Namka Chu river by the 10th October as part of the 7th Infantry Brigade.
+The brigade was stretched out on a twelve-mile front along the Namka Chu, with a marching time of five days from one end to the other.
 The site chosen for their defences was forced upon them by the corps commander, who was working directly with the political authorities instead of the military chain of command.
 The battalion took up hastily erected defensive positions along the Namka Chu.
-The battalion was deployed in a trackless wilderness, where no mules could go and no civilian population lived which could help logistically.
-Lack of winter clothing added to the hardships of the men on these snowy heights.
-By the time the fighting commenced, the Chinese had occupied all the dominating heights in the area.
+The battalion was deployed in a trackless wilderness, where no mules could go and no civilian population lived.
+Lack of winter clothing added to the difficulties.
+By the time the fighting commenced, Chinese forces had occupied all the heights in the area.
 A massive assault came on the Rajput front and in the fierce fighting that ensured, the battalion repulsed a number of determined attacks.
 The positions were soon enveloped from both sides and the battalion was cut off.
-In spite of heavy odds against them the men of 2 Rajput did not give in and fought until the end.

-The story of gallantry beyond the call of duty was re-enacted in many platoons and companies.
-At the temporary bridge, Nk.
-Roshan Singh's section clung doggedly to its position till every man was killed.
-Sub.
-Dasrath Singh's platoon was reduced to seven men and had exhausted its ammunition in repulsing three Chinese attacks.
+At the temporary bridge, Naik Roshan Singh's section maintained its position till every man was killed.
+Subedar Dasrath Singh's platoon was reduced to seven men and had exhausted its ammunition in repulsing three Chinese attacks.
 When the fourth Chinese attack came the Rajputs fixed bayonets and charged.
 In the ensuing hand-to-hand fighting four men were killed and the three survivors all seriously wounded were captured.
 Jemadar Bose's platoon was left with only 10 men after halting three Chinese attacks.
-He too fixed bayonets and charged.
+The platoon then fixed bayonets and charged.
 He along with most of his platoon were killed.